-Refrigerated and Frozen Foods Magazine has published an article with TPPL (Thin Plate Pure Lead) type of lead acid battery extravagant claims are busted by a battery expert user.
-Read here the full text by Nigel Calder.
+Refrigerated and Frozen Foods Magazine has published an article in which extravagant claims made by TPPL (Thin Plate Pure Lead) batteries (a type of lead-acid battery) are busted by a battery industry expert and user.
+Read the full text by Nigel Calder below.

 - Thin Plate Pure Lead (TPPL) batteries are a variant of Absorbed Glass Mat (AGM) batteries.

 - TPPL batteries perform in a very similar fashion to any other AGM battery, notably requiring regular extended charges at declining charge acceptance rates to bring the batteries to a full state of charge in order to hold sulfation at bay.

 - Compared to most other AGM batteries – at any given state of charge (SoC) – TPPL batteries have the potential to absorb somewhat more charging current, but this is a relatively modest shift in the charge acceptance rate (CAR).

 - Although the time to a full charge can be reduced, the final part of the charge cycle, which is necessary to hold sulfation at bay, will still take an extended period of time at steadily reducing charge acceptance rates.

 - When compared to most lithium-ion chemistries, typically double the nominal capacity is required to achieve the same effective capacity, which translates into two to four times the weight and volume.